• © 2025 kiraluna.com Contact Me 0

 The molecular mechanism of mild to severe allergy symptoms is unknown; however, in many cases, a significant cause or contributing factor is the activation of the complement (C) system.

-It is noted that anaphylatoxin-induced mast cell release may not entirely account for the severe reactions; a "second hit" on allergy-mediating cells may also contribute.
+It is noted that anaphylatoxin-induced mast cell release (like mastocytosis) may not entirely account for the severe reactions; a "second hit" on allergy-mediating cells may also contribute.

 In addressing the increasing requirements for CARPA testing, the review evaluates the available assays and animal models.
 It proposes a possible algorithm for the screening of reactogenic drugs and hypersensitive patients.